WestpacCXTeam/GUI-source/README.md

 > To include a new module, create a new repo and prefix it with `GUI-` or `GUI_` for core modules.

-To add this new module into the source you have to create a new folder with the same name and include each version(tagged) in a version folder.
+To add this new module into the source you have to create a new folder with the same name and include each version (tagged) in a version folder.
 All versions have to be noted in the `module.json`.
-See the boilderplate for a new module in the here: `._template/module`.
+See the boilerplate for a new module in the here: `._template/module`.

 See more in [Workflow](#workflow).